Chito Victolero: Professional career

+After playing college basketball for Mapúa, by 1998 he played for MBA Manila Metrostars, and in 1999 he is transfer in the expansion team San Juan Knights until 2001.

-After playing college basketball for Mapúa, Victorelo applied for the 2002 PBA draft where he was drafted thirteenth overall by the Sta.
+Victorelo applied for the 2002 PBA draft where he was drafted thirteenth overall by the Sta.
 Lucia Realtors.

 Before the 2005 Fiesta Conference, Victolero was signed by the FedEx Express where he played for one conference.

 Coaching career

-On April 2009, Victolero was hired by his alma mater, Mapúa, to be the head coach of the university's team, the Mapúa Cardinals.
+In April 2009, Victolero was hired by his alma mater, Mapúa, to be the head coach of the university's team, the Mapúa Cardinals.
 However, Victorelo resigned from his post as head coach.
 According to a source, the Mapúa school administration was on the verge of firing Victolero because of the team's poor performances in the NCAA.
 The school administration also elected not to renew Victorelo's expiring contract, but Victolero left his post before the school administration could inform him in a scheduled meeting.

 Before the 2014–15 PBA season, Victolero was hired by the Kia Sorento to be one of the team's assistant coaches.
 Kia Head coach Manny Pacquiao credited Victolero as one of the reasons for Kia's inspiring run for the franchise's first season.

 Before the 2016–17 PBA season, Victolero was hired by Star Hotshots to be their head coach.
+In 2025, Victolero was replaced by retiring player LA Tenorio.